LautaroOchotorena/Walking-around-the-city/README.md

 ## Extra

 Most of the work was done using ChatGPT, following my provided instructions.
-While I have knowledge in Python, my proficiency in HTML, JavaScript, and CSS is limited.
+Even though I have knowledge in Python, my proficiency in HTML, JavaScript, and CSS is limited.